-1. Collect all necessary information
+1. Collect all the necessary information

-It is important to decide on the information fields to capture from authors beforehand as it becomes problematic to add fields after submission opened.
-Make sure your software can customize the submission form.
+Decide on the information fields to capture from authors before opening abstract submission as it becomes difficult to capture at a later stage.
+Make sure your abstract management software allows you to customize the abstract submission form.

-2. Define your topics of submission
+2. Define the topics for abstract submission

 4. Have clear instructions for submission

 It will dramatically reduce queries if there are clearly defined instructions for abstract submission on your conference website.
 It could also reduce the number of times amendments are requested by the organising committee.

 It could be easier for reviewers to review abstracts in their field of expertise as they will not have to research topics.
 It is also very important not to overload reviewers with too many abstracts to review.
 Rather reduce the number of reviews required if this is an issue.

 Clearly defined reviewing criteria gives a framework for the organising committee to decide which abstracts to accept.
 Make sure your abstract management software allows you to customize the abstract review form.

 7. Is this a blind review process?

 A blind review process will hide the author names from reviewers.
 This is useful to make sure that the review process is unbiased and fair.